 - 4 weeks or less of parental leave

-The rules are different if the employee takes Additional Maternity or Additional Adoption Leave or more than 4 weeks of parental leave.
+The rules are different if the employee takes Additional Maternity, Additional Adoption Leave, more than 26 weeks of Shared Parental Leave or more than 4 weeks of parental leave.

-Employees have the same redundancy rights as their colleagues while on maternity, adoption, paternity or parental leave.
+Employees have the same redundancy rights as their colleagues while on maternity, adoption, paternity, shared parental leave or parental leave.

-Employees have the right to be offered any suitable alternative job if they’re selected for redundancy (even if other colleagues are more suitable for the role) while on maternity, adoption or paternity leave.
+Employees have the right to be offered any suitable alternative job if they’re selected for redundancy (even if other colleagues are more suitable for the role) while on maternity, adoption, paternity leave or shared parental leave.

-Q: What can I do if I feel I am being discriminated because I am pregnant or on maternity leave?
+What can I do if I feel I am being discriminated against because I am pregnant or on maternity leave?

 You should take advice before taking any steps as the way in which you handle things could affect the outcome.